rujiawang/rujiawang.github.io/index.md

 <span style="color:blue">***[For IIT B.S. and M.S. students] If you are interested in working with me on a project, please stop by my office.***</span>

-### Updates
+### What's New:
+* [NSF Grant] Received an NSF PPoSS award as PI.
+We are excited to start this new cross-layer collaborative project!
 * [Paper] A novel concurrency-aware prefetching framework is accepted as a full paper in ICCD 2020.
 * [Service] Rujia serves as ERC member for HPCA and ASPLOS 2021.
-* [Paper] One collaborative work on accelerating SpTRSV with GPU is accepted at ICPP 2020 and nominated as best paper candidate!
-The student author, Ms. Jiya Su, will join our research group in the coming Fall.
+* [Paper] Our collaborative work on accelerating SpTRSV with GPU is accepted at ICPP 2020 and nominated as best paper candidate!
+The student author, Ms. Jiya Su, will become our group member as a PhD student.
-* [Service] Rujia serves as TPC member for ICCD 2020 and MICRO 2020.
+* [Service] Rujia serves as TPC member for ICCD and MICRO 2020.
 * [Paper] One work on multi-range ORAM is accepted in HPCA 2020.
 This is the first HPCA (top-tier conference in computer architecture) paper with all authors from Illinois Tech!
 * [Service] Rujia serves as a co-guest editor for [IEEE TC’s Special Issue on Hardware Security](https://www.computer.org/digital-library/journals/tc/call-for-papers-special-issue-on-hardware-security).
 We look forward to your best work.
 * [Paper] One work on high-performance ORAM is accepted as a full paper in ICCD 2019.